amchaney/karaoke/_pages/about.md

 ### Live Band Prices from $200 / per musician

-Celebrate the spring time 2022 in Austin, TX.
+Celebrate the summer time 2022 in Austin, TX.
 Get in touch for detailed pricing and availability.
-Currently booking for November and December private parties.

 ### Contact us!